aminrashidbeigi/aminrashidbeigi.github.io/content/posts/en/run-llama-locally/index.md

     alt: "An image of a llama in a watercolor style"
 slug: "run-llama-locally"
 ---

 In the generative AI era and with large language models, they say the only limitation is your imagination.
-So, as maybe you, I had some ideas to implement with LLMs, but I didn’t want to spend so much money testing my MVPs.
+So, as maybe you, I had some ideas to implement with LLMs, but I didn’t want to spend a lot on testing and validating my prototypes.
 So, I decided to run [Llama](https://www.llama.com/), the Meta open-source LLM, on my machine or a VM to implement my prototypes with a free and self-hosted LLM.

-I'm writing this post to guide you on how to run Llama locally step by step.
+This post is a guide on how to run Llama locally, step by step.

 ## What You Need to Get Started